 Arabic

 Courses in Arabic are designed for students whose interests and career plans have an international or multi-ethnic focus.
 Students who study Arabic will develop listening, speaking, reading, and writing fluency at the beginning and intermediate levels.
-AB-101 and AB-102 also form part of the requirements for the Minor in Middle East Studies offered by the Department of History and Political Science.

 Arabic Faculty